danrot/master-thesis/03_implementation.md

 Since the Doctrine DBAL transport layer [^17] is the layer of choice for this thesis, it also had to be touched in order to enable versioning.
-Its `Client` class enables the single features described in the specification and functions as a proxy between the actual storage and the Jackalope.
+Its `Client` class specifies which features of the PHPCR specification are supported and provides the code required to implement the features using Doctrine DBAL.
 The `ImplementationLoader` describes which (hopefully successful) tests should be executed on a test run.